SamBaker101/PATT_MK0/docs/MK0/MK0_debrief.md

 The main frame is built using a combination of aluminum extrusion and composite wood paneling that has been cut to sizes/shape and drilled as required.
 It is held together with a combination of metric hardware and zip-ties.

 As discussed prior I am using an Anycubic printhead which moves in X on a belt driven carriage.
-The X-axis then moves verticly (Z) on a pair of lead screws.
+The X-axis then moves vertically (Z) on a pair of lead screws.

 The bed is a pane of glass which slides in the Y direction (Forward and Back) on a belt drive.
 This glass pane is supported by 4 bolts which can be adjusted to level the print bed.